 This is a good time to bring up my problem.

-Not only that but I have this love-list through conversations with other people who suffer from a similar tool-focussed obsession, people who get excited about a tool because of its simplicity, design, usefulness in many circumstances.
+But ignore the actual hammers.
+The fact is I have developed my peculiar list through building software and having conversations with other people - people who suffer from a similar tool-focussed obsession, people who get excited about a tool because of its simplicity, design, usefulness in many circumstances.
 When I meet smart people and they like stuff, I want to know why.
-When it turns out there’s also a smart core team behind the product I have to try it out.
+I like to know which of my hammers they don’t like.

-If I took the view that it’s better to design beautiful logical models and then to try and overlay them onto Expensivewise Bloatbus 2000, the approved corporate standard, I would certainly avoid being accused of carrying a hammer before me but I would also be perpetuating the enterprise malaise that drives us all insane.
-Not to mention the obvious contradiction that starting a project with “the corporate standard” environment is hammer fixation of the worst kind.
+Loving a tool does not mean always using it of course.
+Much as I love Ruby I rarely recommend that enterprise clients use it in production.
+Using a tool for the long term is about more than it’s functional fit, there has to be an organisational fit.
+But not a fit to the dreaded “corporate standards”.
+If promoted the lazy idea that beautiful logical models should be overlaid onto the corporately approved ExpensiveWise BloatBus 2000, I would certainly avoid being accused of carrying a hammer before me, but I would also be perpetuating the enterprise malaise that drives us all insane.
+Not to mention the obvious contradiction that starting a project with “the corporate standard” environment is hammer-fixation of the worst kind.

 By all means be aware of pushing a tool too far, that kind of goes without saying.
 If you have only one tool suggestion for literally everything, then you do have something of an issue.
 But if you like lots of tools and you’re very passionate about using them then I would go so far as to suggest that it’s probably not you that has the problem.